pincombe/factom-governance/0_Factom Governance Documents/Doc 007 - Factom Testnet Governance.md

         > Guides will be posted on communication platforms for the
         > Factom Protocol.

-    3. The \'Testnet Administrator Election Process\' set forth in
+    3. The 'Testnet Administrator Election Process' set forth in
         > Section 1.1 of this document will be initiated by the Guides
         > within seventy-two (72) hours.